vpenso/scripts/docs/linux/containers.md

+# Linux Containers

-Major components use in Linux containers:
+Major components used in Linux containers:

 * Kernel **Namespaces**
   - Isolation layer to implement different user-spaces views for processes